hamzaali9831/Binary-vs-Linear-Search-/README.md

 3. **Run the program**.
 4. The program will prompt you to input a **list of numbers** and a **target value**.
 5. It will then perform both **Linear Search** and **Binary Search** (if the list is sorted) and display the **index** of the target element if found.
 If not found, it will indicate that the target does **not exist** in the list.

-you can also use onlie compiler to run algorithm , like programiz python compiler
+   **you can also use online compiler to run algorithm , like online python compiler (interpret)-programiz**
 ---

 ## **LinkedIn Post**